AS Monaco FC: Stadium

 Monaco played at the original Stade Louis II since its construction in 1939.
 In 1985, the stadium was replaced with the current iteration, built on a nearby site consisting of land reclaimed from the Mediterranean, which has become a recurring feature of the stadium's seaside surroundings.
 The stadium is named after the former Prince of Monaco Louis II and houses a total of 18,523 supporters.
-The Stade Louis II is noted for its iconic nine arches and has hosted numerous athletic events and European Cup finals.
+The Stade Louis II is noted for its nine iconic arches and has hosted numerous athletic events and European Cup finals.
 Every August from 1998 to 2012, it hosted each instance of the annual UEFA Super Cup, but from 2013 onward, UEFA decided to rotate the event throughout various stadiums.